Naryn Airport: Accidents

 On June 23, 2007, Kyrgyz Ministry of Emergencies’ Yakovlev YAK-40 (EX-901) departed Manas International Airport on an inspection flight QH4452 to Tamchy Airport, Naryn Airport and Kazarman Airport.
 Some 30 minutes after takeoff from Tamchy Airport, the engine No.3 TGT rose and vibrations occurred.
 The flight engineer shut down the engine.
 At the same time, the temperature of engine No.1 began to rise.
 The captain instructed the flight engineer to reduce thrust to 80% on that engine.

-At that time the aircraft was over Karakujur valley.
+The aircraft was over Karakujur valley at the time.
 Given the limited thrust available and the high mountains in the area, the flight could not reach Naryn.
-The captain new a small airstrip in the valley that was used for agricultural operations where he had flown AN-2 aircraft from the airstrip, which was located at 2700 m above sea level.
+The captain knew a small airstrip in the valley that was used for agricultural operations where he had flown AN-2 aircraft from the airstrip, which was located at 2700 m above sea level.
 The unprepared strip was covered with rocks (larger than 40 cm).
 Also irrigation ditches were present and there was a ravine near the strip.
 The airplane carried out an emergency landing on the airstrip at 11:14 and caught fire.
 All 13 aboard survived.